 Scenes From the Slaughter

-During Canada’s annual commercial seal slaughter, as many as 400,000 seals can be shot or bludgeoned.(3) Canada halted the slaughter of so-called “whitecoats” in 1987, but seals lose their white fur at around 2 weeks of age, so most seals are still shot or clubbed to death before their third month of life.(4)
+Seals are slaughtered in Canada, Greenland, Namibia, Norway and Russia.
+During Canada’s annual commercial seal slaughter, as many as 400,000 seals can be shot or bludgeoned.2 Canada halted the slaughter of so-called “whitecoats” in 1987, but harp and gray seals lose their white fur at around two weeks of age, so most seals can still be shot or clubbed to death before they reach their first month of life.3

 Sealers use a variety of weapons, including clubs, “hakapiks” (heavy wooden clubs topped by a barbed metal hammer head), and rifles.
 Sealers often hook baby seals in the eye, cheek, or mouth to avoid damaging their fur, then drag them across the ice to skin them.

 A senior research fellow at the University of Bristol was part of a veterinary team that observed a seal slaughter in Newfoundland in 2007.
 He reported “widespread disregard for the requirements of Canada’s marine mammal regulations” and sealers who did not check for vital signs before skinning the seals.
-Nearly half of the seals documented by the team showed “some response to stimuli after being hooked and dragged,” and the majority of seals who were shot were not immediately killed by the first bullet.(5)
+Nearly half of the seals documented by the team showed “some response to stimuli after being hooked and dragged,” and the majority of seals who were shot were not immediately killed by the first bullet.4

 Worldwide Disapproval of the Seal Slaughter